FAMILY RULE 5: LAW AND MOTION

 ii.
 The defendant/restrained person has been convicted of or is currently charged with a domestic violence related offense in Santa Clara County and a Criminal Protective Order has issued and is still in effect.

 iii.
 The Family, Juvenile, or Probate Court identifies a Criminal Protective Order issued against the defendant, which is inconsistent with a proposed Family, Juvenile, or Probate Court Order, such that the Family, Juvenile, or Probate Order is/will be more restrictive than the Criminal Protective Order or there is a proposed custody or visitation order which requires recognition in the Criminal Protective Order (item 16 on the Criminal Protective Order form).

 iv.
 The defendant signs an appropriate waiver of rights form or enters a waiver of rights on the record.

 v.
 Both the victim/protected person and the defendant/ restrained person agree that the Criminal Protective Order may be modified to a more restrictive order or to add Box 13 or 14 or both to the Criminal Protective Order.

 b.
 The Family, Juvenile, or Probate Court may not modify existing Criminal Protective Orders to be less restrictive.
 Only if children are not listed as protected persons, a modification of the Criminal Protective Order to check item 16 on the Criminal Protective Order shall not be considered less restrictive.

 c.
 The Family, Juvenile, or Probate Court may, on its own motion or at the request of a defendant, protected person, or other interested party, calendar a hearing before the Criminal Court on the issue of whether a Criminal Protective Order should be modified.
 The Family, Juvenile, or Probate Court shall provide the Criminal Court with copies of existing or proposed Orders relating to the matter.
 Notice of the hearing will be provided to all counsel and parties.

 a.
 SERVICE PROVIDER

-“Service provider” means an entity authorized by the Court to provide fax filing services to the public and the Court for domestic violence and elder abuse cases, to transfer filings and messages to and from the Court, and to pay any applicable filing fees to the Court.
+“Service provider” means an entity authorized by the Court to provide fax filing services to the public and the Court for domestic violence, gun violence and elder abuse cases, to transfer filings and messages to and from the Court, and to pay any applicable filing fees to the Court.